gaurav-kr-pandey/data-structure-and-algorithm/Sliding Window/03 - Subarray/02 - Longest subarray with sum k(Includes Negative).md

 sum[i --> j] == currSum - k
 ```

-hence, we just need to check at each element that if there exists a element in the map that has value currSum - k, the we have a sum[i --> j] that can sum into currSum and is equals k.
+hence, we just need to check at each element that if there exists a element in the map that has value currSum - k, the we have a `sum[i --> j]` that can sum into `currSum` and is equals `k`.

-Note: We can put the values only if it does not exists otherwise our currSum value will override the leftMost index that can give use the longest length;
+>Note: We can put the values only if it does not exists otherwise our `currSum` value will override the leftMost index that can give use the longest length;

-Here is the complete soltion that works well:
+Here is the complete solution that works well:

+**Code:**

 ```java
 class Solution {